kbhse/ESP32-WiFi-MQTT-Template/src/ReadMe.md

             That should solve your MQTT multiple connections problem

-if is starts without a wifi signal meed code in loop() to periodically try to connect, simlar to MQTT server connection
+if it starts without a wifi signal need code in loop() to periodically try to connect, simlar to MQTT server connection

 change name from client to MQTTclient